Jacobs Bay, West Coast

-Who would’ve guessed that I would find this little gem of a town known as Jacobs Bay while zooming in on a map.
-Jacobs Bay is a small settlement along the West Coast Route.
+Who would’ve guessed that I would find this little gem of a town known as Jacobs Bay while zooming in on a map?

 I would definitely recommend this place if you looking to get away from the city.
 From the host to the cottage and the area itself, I can’t imagine a better stay vacation than this.